E20 drain error

 Step 1

-Unplug the washer from the wall outlet before touching any components — working on a live machine risks electric shock.
-Remove the two Phillips screws securing the lower kick panel and pull it free to expose the pump body, then place a shallow bucket under the small black drain cap and open it to release any residual water trapped in the sump; skipping this step floods your floor when you remove the filter.
+First things first, unplug the washer from the wall outlet.
+Working on a live machine is risky.
+Remove the two Phillips screws securing the lower kick panel and pull it free to expose the pump body.
+Place a shallow bucket under the small black drain cap and open it to release any residual water trapped in the sump.
+If you skip this step, you’ll flood your floor when you remove the filter.

 Step 2

-Unscrew the pump filter counter-clockwise and pull it out completely — a clogged filter is the single most common cause of the E20 error because it blocks water flow and stalls the pump.
-Remove all lint, coins, and debris from both the filter mesh and the cavity behind it, then rinse the filter under running water until clear; even a partially blocked filter can trigger the fault under heavy loads.
+Unscrew the pump filter counter-clockwise and pull it out completely.
+A clogged filter is the most common cause of the E20 error, as it blocks water flow and stalls the pump.
+Clean out all lint, coins, and debris from both the filter mesh and the cavity behind it, then rinse the filter under running water until it’s clear.
+Even a partially blocked filter can trigger the fault under heavy loads.

 Step 3

-To confirm whether the pump motor itself has failed, remove the two Phillips screws on the pump bracket, unplug the 3-pin harness, and test across the motor terminals with a multimeter set to Rx1 — a reading of open (OL) means the motor winding is burned and the entire pump assembly must be replaced.
-While the pump is accessible, manually spin the impeller with your finger; if it is seized or gritty rather than spinning freely, the impeller is damaged and will prevent drainage even if the motor tests good.
+To see if the pump motor has failed, remove the two Phillips screws on the pump bracket, unplug the 3-pin harness, and test across the motor terminals with a multimeter set to Rx1.
+A reading of open (OL) means the motor winding is burned, and the entire pump assembly will need to be replaced.
+While you have the pump accessible, manually spin the impeller with your finger; if it’s seized or gritty instead of spinning freely, the impeller is damaged and will prevent drainage even if the motor tests good.

 Step 4

-Trace the full length of the drain hose and verify it rises to a minimum of 34 inches above the floor before descending into the standpipe — if the hose dips below this height at any point, back-siphoning pulls water back into the drum mid-cycle and the control board logs E20 even though the pump is perfectly functional.
-Use a zip tie or the provided hose guide to secure the high loop; a hose that sags over time will cause the error to return intermittently.
+Check the entire length of the drain hose and ensure it rises to a minimum of 34 inches above the floor before descending into the standpipe.
+If the hose dips below this height at any point, back-siphoning will pull water back into the drum mid-cycle, and the control board will log E20 even if the pump is functioning perfectly.
+Use a zip tie or the provided hose guide to secure the high loop, as a sagging hose can cause the error to come back intermittently.

 Step 5

-Check how far the drain hose end is inserted into the standpipe — the insertion depth must not exceed 4.5 inches.
-Inserting it deeper creates an airtight seal that produces a siphon effect, continuously draining the drum and triggering E20; if you find the hose pushed in too far, pull it back and secure it with a cable tie around the standpipe rim to prevent it from creeping back down.
+Check how far the drain hose end is inserted into the standpipe.
+The insertion depth should not exceed 4.5 inches.
+If it’s pushed in too deep, it creates an airtight seal, which produces a siphon effect, continuously draining the drum and triggering E20.
+If you find the hose inserted too far, pull it back and secure it with a cable tie around the standpipe rim to keep it from creeping back down.

 Step 6

-Reinstall the pump filter by threading it clockwise until snug — do not overtighten, as the plastic housing cracks easily — then reattach the kick panel and restore power.
-Run a Drain and Spin cycle immediately and watch for water leaks at the filter cap and listen for the pump running continuously without hesitation; if E20 clears and the cycle completes, the repair is confirmed.
+Reinstall the pump filter by threading it clockwise until snug.
+Don’t overtighten, as the plastic housing can crack easily.
+Reattach the kick panel and restore power.
+Run a Drain and Spin cycle immediately, watching for water leaks at the filter cap and listening for the pump running continuously without a hitch.
+If E20 clears and the cycle completes, you’ve successfully made the repair.

 Where to Buy Replacement Parts